 Storing Suggestions

 - Wrap the bread tightly or store it in an airtight container for 3-4 days.
-Bread or bread slices can also be frozen for two months.
+Bread or bread slices can also be frozen for up to 2 months.
 Thaw the bread at room temperature or rewarm it in the oven for a few minutes.
 If you have frozen bread slices, you can toast them without thawing.

 Notes

 - Flour: Many factors can impact how much flour you need for the yeasted dough.
-You may need more or less flour than what is mentioned in the recipe.
+You may need more or less flour than the recipe calls for.
 It is best to judge when to stop adding flour by looking at and feeling the dough.
 I measured the flour with the kitchen scale and will make the same suggestion.
-But to ensure you do not add more flour, add the flour gradually until you get a wet, sticky dough.
+But to ensure you do not add too much flour, add it gradually until you get a wet, sticky dough.

 - No-Knead Dough: There is no need to knead the dough.
-Mix the flour and yeast mixture using a wooden spoon or spatula until everything is combined.
+Mix the flour and yeast mixture with a wooden spoon or spatula until combined.
 The dough will be rough, wet, and sticky.
 When it rises, it will be bubbly and wobbly like jelly.

-- Rising Time: The rising time may vary depending on the warmness of the kitchen.
+- Rising Time: The rising time may vary depending on the warmth of the kitchen.
 The dough will be doubled or more than doubled within 1-3 hours.
-In summer, my dough rises more than double in size within an hour.
+In summer, my dough rises more than twice its size in an hour.
 So, keep an eye on the dough, and if you do not see it rise, keep it in a warm place.

 - Yeast: You do not need to proof the yeast if you use instant or rapid-rise yeast.
 Instead, mix all the dry ingredients and add warm water to make the dough.
 However, it is always best to proof the yeast when using active dry yeast.

 - Dutch Oven: I bake the bread in a cast-iron casserole pot.
-You can use a Dutch oven, a casserole pot, or any cast-iron pot that is irresistible to high oven temperatures.
+You can use a Dutch oven, a casserole pot, or any cast-iron pot that is resistant to high oven temperatures.

 Thanks for coming!
 Let me know what you think.